-The Executive Directors benefit from directors' and officers' liability indemnity contained in the Company's Articles of Association.
+The Executive Directors benefit from the Directors' and Officers' liability indemnity contained in the Company's Articles of Association.

-6.2 Non-Executive Director
+9.3 Non-Executive Directors

-The Company has appointed 3 Non-Executive Directors.
-The Non-Executive Chairman, Robert Ellis, has entered into a letter of appointment with the Company's parent company, Noosa Holdings Jersey Limited (and has agreed to as follows):
+The Company will have appointed six Non-Executive Directors at the time of Admission, of whom three are independent.
+Each of the Non-Executive Directors has entered into a letter of appointment with the Company as follows: